 Film Victoria is where to go to find government incentives and acquire the relevant film permits you may need.
 They also have a Film Friendly PDF you can download that’s full of information on shooting in public spaces.

 City of Melbourne is another resource you may need to use.
 If your film requires a permit then there is an online form you can submit with the relevant documentation.
-Their sight states that they endeavour to respond to these permits within 48 hours.
+Their site states that they endeavour to respond to these permits within 48 hours.

 The Australian Video Producers Association is another film body that’s worth knowing about if you’re planning a large production or looking to network.
-While there are a number of benefits to becoming a member you’ll find a directory on their website that ‘ll help you get in contact with industry people.
+While there are a number of benefits to becoming a member you’ll find a directory on their website that will help you get in contact with industry people.

 If you’re looking for local talent then there are a few places we can suggest you begin with.
 BGM has some recognisable local talent in their books with a section specifically for presenter/corporate roles.
 Ripleys Management is another one to consider if you need extras or child actors.

 We all know a crew will work harder when they’re kept well fed and watered.
 There are a few companies in that cater specifically for video productions.
 Going Gourmet has an impressive menu, provide buffet lunches for large crews that need schedule flexibility but also offer tailor made platters for your talent should they require specialty items.
-TCD catering is another company with experience in providing for large crews but they also offer to travel to more remote locations should your shoot require it.

 If your project is big enough that you require traffic management then Filcon Safety Group have experience working in film and video productions.
 Monjon is another provider of traffic management and sight security.